A NSW Government website

 During the assessment of an Aboriginal land claim, the department identifies and gathers relevant information about the land.
 The date an Aboriginal land claim is lodged is critical, and any assessment will generally only be able to consider information and activities relevant to that date.

-The department will seek information from relevant agencies (including local government and infrastructure providers), land managers and tenure (lease or licence) holders to support the assessment of the claim.
+The department will seek information from relevant agencies (including local government and infrastructure providers), land managers and tenure (lease or licence) holders to support the assessment of the claim against the criteria.

 Notification and administration